-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 2.0 Performing and Displaying 2.6 Swimming (Optional) (15 lessons) Water entry Water games Floating technique- mushroom supine and prone Gliding By the end of the Sub Strand, the learner should be able to: a) recognise ways of water entry in the swimming pool, b) play water games in the swimming pool for fun, c) float in water for skill acquisition, d) glide in water for water confidence, The learner is guided to: visit the swimming pool for familiarisation and water orientation, demonstrate water entry into the pool using feet first technique, collaboratively, engage in different water games while observing safety, demonstrate floating techniques, practise flotation technique, demonstrate gliding, practise gliding, observe each other performing the glide and floating and provide feedback.
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 2.0 Performing and Displaying 2.6 Swimming (Optional) (15 lessons) • Water entry • Water games • Floating techniquemushroom supine and prone • Gliding By the end of the Sub Strand, the learner should be able to: a) recognise ways of water entry in the swimming pool, b) play water games in the swimming pool for fun, c) float in water for skill acquisition, d) glide in water for water confidence, e) appreciate safety in and out of the swimming pool while playing water games.
+The learner is guided to: visit the swimming pool for familiarisation and water orientation, demonstrate water entry into the pool use feet first technique, collaboratively, engage in different water games while observing safety, demonstrate floating techniques, practise floating technique while observing safety, demonstrate gliding in water, observing safety, practise gliding, observe each other performing the glide and floating and provide feedback.
 Why is Swimming an essential life skill?